cloudflare/workers-sdk/packages/wrangler/src/config/README.md

 ### readConfig()

 The `readConfig()` function will find the nearest `wrangler.toml` file, load and parse it, then validate and normalize the values into a `Config` object.
+Note that you should pass the current active environment name in as a parameter.
+The resulting `Config` object will contain only the fields appropriate to that environment.
 If there are validation errors then it will throw a suitable error.

 ## Changing configuration